 Have a folder for each of the companies you have paperwork for.

 If you have several 401K plans, you can place them in one folder.
 Same with the investment accounts.
 This section should also include an investment account numbers list where you have your contact person's information, website, login, and account number.

 The Blue section is for the health insurance policies and documents.

 You will have manila folders in blue that will hold Medical insurance information, long-term and short-term disability policy info., dental insurance, vision insurance, and flexible spending account information.

 The Green folders will be for other insurances.
 This section would include the homeowner insurance policy, auto policy, property insurance policy, boat policy, and motorcycle insurance policy.
 Be sure to remove older policies when you get new ones in so it doesn't fill up too fast.

-And, the Yellow section is for wills and life insurance.
+The Yellow section is for wills and life insurance.

-The Yellow folders will be used for the wills, life insurance, directives, living will, and power of attorney documents.
+The Yellow folders will be used for the wills, life insurance, directives, living wills, and power of attorney documents.
 Have only one folder for each insurance company you have.
 It makes it easier when they send you updated information, and you need to swap up the paperwork.

 You may want to buy extra manila folders just in case you need them in the future.

 Adult children's personal important documents are in the fireproof safe.